ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 It can take a long time to retrieve information from providers containing many virtual machines or instances.
 The Ansible Tower dynamic inventory script can be modified to limit updates to specific items and reduce refresh time.

-To refresh an Ansible Tower provider’s inventory in {{ site.data.product.title }}:
+To refresh an Ansible Tower provider’s inventory in {{ site.data.product.title_short }}:

 1. Navigate to menu: **Automation > Ansible Tower > Explorer** and click the **Providers** accordion tab.